Payback (2015): Main event

 In the main event, Seth Rollins defended the WWE World Heavyweight Championship against Roman Reigns, Dean Ambrose, and Randy Orton in a fatal four-way match.
 During the match, there was a mini-Shield reunion when Rollins, Reigns, and Ambrose performed their signature triple powerbomb on Orton through a broadcast table.
 Rollins then wanted the group to reunite, however Reigns and Ambrose attacked him.
 Kane interfered to aid Rollins.
 Reigns and Ambrose executed a powerbomb on Kane on top of Rollins, who was on another broadcast table.
 Reigns and Ambrose performed another powerbomb on Kane sending both Kane and Rollins through the broadcast table.
 Ambrose and Reigns then started to wrestle each other.
 Reigns missed two Superman punches, but finally connected the third one on Ambrose.
 Reigns performed a spear on Ambrose and made a cover, but Rollins broke up the cover.
 Ambrose performed "Dirty Deeds" on Rollins and made a cover but Kane pulled Ambrose out of the ring, voiding the pinfall at a two count.
 Kane attacked Ambrose with the steel steps and performed a chokeslam on Reigns onto the steel steps.
 Orton executed "RKOs" to both Jamie Noble and Joey Mercury, and performed a spike DDT on Rollins.
 Orton then prepared for an "RKO", but Kane would try to interfere, only to receive an "RKO".
 Rollins capitalized and executed a "Pedigree" on Orton to retain the title.

+Aftermath

+During Payback, The New Day (Kofi Kingston, Big E, and Xavier Woods) were scheduled to defend the WWE Tag Team Championship in an Elimination Chamber match at Elimination Chamber.
+On the following episode of Raw, after Cesaro and Tyson Kidd defeated New Day (Kingston and Big E, with Woods banned from ringside) via disqualification, the teams engaged in a brawl with Los Matadores (Diego, Fernando, and El Torito), The Ascension (Konnor and Viktor), The Lucha Dragons (Kalisto and Sin Cara), and The Prime Time Players (Darren Young and Titus O'Neil), who revealed themselves to be the challengers in addition to Cesaro and Kidd.

+On the following episode of Raw, Dean Ambrose challenged WWE World Heavyweight Champion Seth Rollins to a title match, but Rollins refused.
+Later, Ambrose attacked Rollins until The Authority granted Ambrose a title match at Elimination Chamber.

+Also on Raw, Divas Champion Nikki Bella defeated Naomi via disqualification to retain the title after interference from Tamina.
+Afterwards, Tamina and Naomi attacked Nikki until Paige returned from injury and attacked them.
+On that week's SmackDown, Naomi and Tamina attacked Paige before Nikki attacked Tamina, Naomi, and Paige.
+It was then announced that Nikki would defend the Divas Championship against Paige and Naomi in a triple threat match at Elimination Chamber with Tamina banned from ringside.